JingyinLin/PKEcho-Net/README.md

 # PKEcho-Net
-Super-Efficient Echocardiography Video Segmentation via Proxy- and Kernel-Based Semi-Supervised Learning
+The official implementation for the CVPR-2022 paper "Super-Efficient Echocardiography Video Segmentation via Proxy- and Kernel-Based Semi-Supervised Learning".